-- The substantial shareholder, COMPLANT International Sugar Industry Co., Ltd. ("COMPLANT"), had granted an irrevocable supplemental undertaking (the "Supplemental Undertaking") on 31 December 2019 in favour of the Company.
-Pursuant to the Supplemental Undertaking, conditional upon the entering into of an agreement for a formal repayment plan, COMPLANT will not demand repayment of or performance of obligations under the amount payable on demand of HK\$533,700,000 until 31 December 2021 (note 24); - COMPLANT has undertaken to provide continuing financial support and will not recall any of the amount due to it until the Group is able to pay its other creditors in the normal course of business, in order to maintain the Group as a going concern; - The directors have evaluated all the relevant facts available to them and are of the opinion that the Group is improving its liquidity by reducing the cash outflow from its operations in the form of (i) taking measures tighten cost controls over administrative and other operating expenses; and (ii) monitoring the repair and maintenance of the Sugar business segment in order to reduce cash outlay for unnecessary factory overhauls and unexpected capital cash outflow for asset replacement; - The Group is actively following up with its debtors on outstanding receivables with the aim of agreeing a repayment schedule with each of them to expedite collection; and - The Group has budgeted and laid out its business plan for the next twelve months and seek to reduce its loss and its business cash flow.
-The Group will continuously review the current liquidity position and the funding needs when the budget plan and business plan are carrying out.
-The Group will also continuously monitor the production activities under the business plan to optimise production volume and meet sales forecast and to reduce waste wherever possible to minimize cost.
+- The substantial shareholder, COMPLANT International Sugar Industry Co., Ltd. ("COMPLANT"), had granted an irrevocable supplemental undertaking (the "Supplemental Undertaking") on 28 December 2021 in favour of the Company.
+Pursuant to the Supplemental Undertaking, conditional upon the entering into of an agreement for a formal repayment plan, COMPLANT will not demand repayment of or performance of obligations under the amount payable on demand of HK\$533,700,000 until 31 December 2023 (note 24); - COMPLANT has undertaken to provide continuing financial support and will not recall any of the amount due to it until the Group is able to pay its other creditors in the normal course of business, in order to maintain the Group as a going concern; - The Group is actively following up with its debtors on outstanding receivables with the aim of agreeing a repayment schedule with each of them to expedite collection; and